-Papua New Guinea is a fascinating kaleidoscope of diverse people, culture and landscapes.
+Papua New Guinea is a fascinating kaleidoscope of different people, culture and landscapes.
 The fact that there are more than 750 different languages and that it has been fought by the Germans, English, Australians and Indonesians only gives us a hint of the cultural diversity of this country.
 Each different area of this country is home to different racial groups, Papuans in the south, New Guineans in the north, Scots in the eastern mountains and islands, Malaysians, all of whom gave a distinct influence to the country.
-The islands named after New Britain, New Ireland and New Hanover are home to the best waves.
+The islands named after New Britain, New Ireland and New Hanover offer the best waves.
 We take you straight to Kavieng for your amazing surf break in Papua New Guinea!

 Places like Wewak, Aitape and Vanimo are known for producing constant waves during the NW monsoons.
 It is precisely this coast that suffered from the recent catastrophic tsunami.

 Since the discovery of the Piccinniny Right, Kavieng Harbor and the surrounding atolls have become the center of surfing in Papua New Guinea.
-Open to all swells from the N or NW and far away from the violence that can plague other areas of the country, Kavieng is a relatively safe and very exotic place to hunt for waves.
+Open to all swells from the N or NW and far away from the violence that can plague other areas of the country, Kavieng is a relatively safe and very exotic place to find waves.
 The downside is that the spots are very sensitive to tides, wind and the size of storm surges, while the long distances between the spots themselves make it necessary to use the boat.
-Piccinniny is a surprisingly heavy, cooing right that breaks over a sharp reef…. shoes are recommended.
+Piccinniny is a surprisingly heavy, cooing right that breaks over a sharp reef…. boots are recommended.

 Tariff per person, starting from: